WestleyR/ssum/README.md

 ![](https://github.com/WestleyR/ssum/workflows/ssum%20CI/badge.svg)

-This is a simple checksum program using CRC32.
+This is a simple, 8 digit checksum program using CRC.

 ## Install